2017–18 S.L. Benfica season: Primeira Liga

 With three consecutive victories, Benfica achieved their best start in the Primeira Liga since the 2004–05 season.
 By scoring a goal in each of those matches, Seferovic managed to score in his first four official appearances for Benfica, repeating the feat of Mário Coluna and Nolito (all behind Eusébio).
 A 1–1 draw at Rio Ave, in a match where Jardel was substituted due to injury on his right tight, left Benfica in third place of the league by the end of August.
 After losing 2–1 at Boavista and drawing 1–1 with Marítimo at the Estádio dos Barreiros, Benfica were 5 points behind leaders Porto before October's international break.

 Benfica won their next three matches but maintained the point difference to the top of the table.
 By scoring, at least, one goal per match between Match 3 and Match 11, Jonas became the third Benfica player to score in nine consecutive Primeira Liga matches after Julinho (1949–50) and Eusébio (1964–65).
 He improved his mark by scoring in the following match.
 Benfica ended 2017 with 36 points, 3 less than their two rivals.

-2018 started with the Derby de Lisboa at home, which ended in a 1–1 draw.
+2018 started with the Lisbon derby at home, which ended in a 1–1 draw.
 Midway through January, in a match against Chaves, Krovinović suffered a season-ending injury to his right knee.
 The results of round 21 lifted Benfica into second place, thus surpassing Sporting CP on the account of the goal difference criteria.
 Despite the ascendant in the league table, Benfica still could not avoid player injuries; Salvio suffered another right knee injury and was submitted to an arthroscopy.

 After a 5–0 home win on 3 March, Benfica achieved five consecutive victories for the first time during the season.
 On 10 March, Benfica assured a place in Europa League's qualifying rounds.
 On round 28, Benfica regained the first place, with a one-point lead over Porto.
 The nine-match win streak came to an end after a 1–0 home defeat in O Clássico, a result that also culminated in a return to the second place.
 It was the fourth match in a row Benfica could not beat Porto at the Estádio da Luz (two draws and two defeats), a negative record achieved for the third time.
 With a 3–2 home loss to Tondela, Benfica suffered two consecutive league defeats at Estádio da Luz for the first time since the 2008–09 season.

 With a 1–0 home win against Moreirense on the last matchday, Benfica attained 80+ points in the Primeira Liga for the fourth consecutive season.
 Due to the defeat of Sporting CP at Funchal, Benfica's result allowed the club to secure the second place and the qualification for the 2018–19 UEFA Champions League third qualifying round.